 10) Phuket’s amazing beaches:

 Enjoying a beach day is also one of the best family activities in Phucket.
 However, whoever you’re travelling some of the best beaches in Phuket to visit, in my opinion, include Freedom Beach, Kata Noi and Laem Singh.
-These tend to be the least crowded, and provide the most relaxing environments.
-This said, Phuket has a beach for everyone, so if you’re looking for somewhere more lively then Patong beach is ideal.
+These tend to be the least crowded and provide the most relaxing environments!

 That completes my list of the Top 10 Best Places To Visit In Phuket!
 Sweeping views, stunning temples, and gorgeous beaches… What’s not to love?
 And this only scratches the surface of all there is to see and do on this magical island!